kanuar/FFVDD-Project/README.md

 # FFVDD-Project
-Architectural desig of data router in verilog
+Architectural design of data router in verilog